 To point this out is not to cast doubt at your leadership ability, but merely to make you recognize that the membership of all the locals is the reason for your existence: I believe the Provincial needs to undertake a deeper examination of their obligations, rather than coming up, with what I believe to be, a hasty decision concerning the per capita tax question.
 In this instance, by trying to present your role of leader, you have left this local with a taste of dictatorship, or a bad case of misunderstanding.
-One must face facts - the best way to keep the locals belief in the Provincial is to keep the locals faithful intrude into the internal affairs of its Locals to its purpose.
+One must face facts - the best way to keep the locals belief in the Provincial is to keep the locals faithful to its purpose.